 (Organization Internationale de la Vigne et du Vin) and UIOE (Union Internationale des Oenologues) and is a member of VINOFED (Fédération Mondiale des Grands Concours Internationaux de Vins et de Spiritueux).
 The wines are selected by an international jury of renowned and experienced tasters

-tasted (in 2008 there were 56 jurors).
+tasted (56 judges in 2008).
 The awards are given on the basis of joint decisions.
-During the tasting, five screened degustators sit at the same table.
+During the tasting, five tasters shielded from the other panels sit at a table.
 The wine reviews

-are entered via a specially developed PC software on a laptop.
-Every day, 50 to 60 wines are added in three hours after the 100-point table blind tasting
+are entered on a laptop using specially developed PC software.
+50 to 60 wines per day are made in one for three hours according to the 100-point table blind tasting

 rated.
 Only the vintages are known.
-As a rule, 90% of the wines are in high agreement.
-The more widely spaced assessments are then discussed and, if necessary, strongly deviating grades are corrected.
+As a rule, there is a high degree of agreement in 90% of the wines.
+The more distant evaluations are then discussed and, if necessary, strongly differing grades are corrected.

-At the 11th event in 2008, over 1,100 wines were presented.
-Of these, 60% came from Switzerland and 40% from abroad, for example to Germany (140), France (over 100), Spain, Portugal, Italy, Austria, Argentina, Brazil, Chile, USA, Australia, New Zealand and South Africa , Three wines from France, Germany and Argentina were awarded the Grand D`Or Grand Prix, as well as 101 gold and 228 silver medals.
-In addition, special prizes were also awarded, for example in the category "Old Vintages".
-For the first time, wines from Pinot Blanc and Pinot Gris have also been approved this year in the "Discovery" category wine Events
+Over 1,100 wines were presented at the 11th event in 2008.
+Of these, 60% came from Switzerland and 40% from abroad from, for example, the countries Germany (140), France (over 100), Spain, Portugal, Italy, Austria, Argentina, Brazil, Chile, USA, Australia, New Zealand and South Africa , Three wines from France, Germany and Argentina were awarded the highest Grand d`Or prize, as well as 101 gold and 228 silver medals.
+In addition, special prizes were also awarded, for example in the "Old vintages" category.
+For the first time, wines from Pinot Blanc and Pinot Gris were also approved in the "Discovery" category.
+See also under wine Events